neurdb/neurdb/experiment/cidr-2025/README.md

 ### Criteo

 The dataset contains **45840617** samples.
-It has XXX columns, including the label column.
+We take the first 13 features as the input features.

 ## Get Started